 Marketing, promotional materials & marketing activities that increases the awareness of Wangaratta and appeals to visitors from outside our regional area.

-Costs associated with securing and hosting events
+Costs associated with securing and hosting events.

-Strategic or business plans for event development
+Strategic or business plans for event development.

-New innovations or additional activities to expand an event program
+New innovations or additional activities to expand an event program.

-Other innovate expenses as specified in your application
+Other innovate expenses as specified in your application.

 What expenses will not be funded?

-The following expenses will not be funded under either stream;
+The following expenses will not be funded under either stream.

-Prize money, awards or activities associated with prizes or awards (e.g. trophies)
+Prize money, awards or activities associated with prizes or awards (e.g., trophies)

-Alcohol licenses, tobacco and gambling related activities
+Alcohol licenses, tobacco and gambling related activities.

-Requests for fixed or permanent equipment, building maintenance or capital improvements (e.g. heating or cooling systems, shade sails, solar panels, portable buildings, etc).
+Requests for fixed or permanent equipment, building maintenance or capital improvements (e.g., heating or cooling systems, shade sails, solar panels, portable buildings, etc).
 This funding is specifically for the delivery of events within the Rural City of Wangaratta Municipality.

-Requests to fund salaries, administration fees or personal expenses (e.g. petrol, utility bills, phone bills that aren’t in the group’s name or aren’t incurred by the group).
+Requests to fund salaries, administration fees or personal expenses (e.g., petrol, utility bills, phone bills that aren’t in the group’s name or aren’t incurred by the group).

 When is the Tourism Event Funding Program open?